Clubs & Organizations

 Muse of Fire (Drama Club)

 For theatre students and students who love theatre.
 The club supports the theatre studies program at SUNY CCC, including two full faculty or guest-directed productions per year.
-Students nominated from production participation can compete for scholarships in the Irene Ryan and Music Theatre International programs at the Kennedy Center American College Theatre Festival regional festival (KCACTF2) every January.
-Muse of Fire members produce staged readings of new student-written plays, 24-Hour Theatre events, and much more.
-Muse of Fire students initiated summer productions on campus at SUNY CCC in 2018!
+When funding is available, students nominated from production participation can compete for scholarships in the Irene Ryan and Music Theatre International programs at the Kennedy Center American College Theatre Festival regional festival (KCACTF2) every January.
+Muse of Fire members produce staged readings and productions of new student-written plays, 24-Hour Theatre events, and much more.
+Muse of Fire students initiated summer productions on campus at SUNY CCC in 2018, and the Muse of Fire Summer Theatre Festival returns in 2024.
+Adviser: Mary Guzzy

 Nursing Society